ISTP CDF Skeleton Editor

 Common Data Format (CDF)

-To use this application, you must hava Java installed on your
+To use this application, you must hava Java and IcedTea (Web Start)

 - .skt and .nc files: In order to read